-Table 4.0 Summary of Assessment of Visual Impact at the Viewpol
+Table 4.0 Summary of Assessment of Visual Impact at the Viewpoints

-Viewpoint Location Visual Impact due to Proposed Development Scheme VP3 San Uk Tsuen Sitting Out Area Negligible to Slightly Adverse VP4 Amenity Area at Queen Hill Estate Slightly to Moderately Adverse VP5 Amenity Area at Shan Lai Court Slightly to Moderately Adverse VP6 Kwan Tei Children Playground Slightly Adverse VP7 Footbridge (to the East of the Site) along Castle Peak Road - Lung Yeuk Tau Moderately Adverse
+Viewpoint Location Visual Impact due to Proposed Development Scheme VP3 San Uk Tsuen Sitting Out Area Negligible to Slightly Adverse VP4 Amenity Area at Queen Hill Estate Moderately Adverse VP5 Amenity Area at Shan Lai Court Slightly to Moderately Adverse VP6 Kwan Tei Children Playground Slightly Adverse VP7 Footbridge (to the East of the Site) along Castle Peak Road - Lung Yeuk Tau Moderately Adverse VP8 Jogging Trail at Tsung Shan Negligible to Slightly Adverse

 - 8.2 The proposed development has provided sensitive mitigation measures like careful building disposition and building separation with the surrounding development.
-This helps to improve the visual permeability and visual openness and enhance the visual experience of the VSRs. - 8.3 The visual change to VSRs represent by VP3: San Uk Tsuen Sitting Out Area and VR6: Kwan Tei Children Playground are negligible to slightly adverse and slightly adverse respectively.
-Besides, the proposed Development will affect the visual openness and obstruct the skyline for some of the VPs especially for VP4: Amenity Area at Queen Hill Estate and VP5: Amenity Area at Shan Lai Court.
-The visual change for these VSRs will be moderately adverse.
-VP7: Footbridge (to the East of the Site) along Castle Peak Road Lung Yeuk Tau is located in short distance and the VSRs is in transient nature, the visual impact to the VSRs is moderately adverse. - 8.4 This VIA therefore concludes that resultant overall visual impact of the proposed development at the Site would be negligible to moderately adverse in terms of visual impact.
+This helps to improve the visual permeability and visual openness and enhance the visual experience of the VSRs. - 8.3 The visual change to VSRs represent by VP3: San Uk Tsuen Sitting Out Area, VR6: Kwan Tei Children Playground and VP 8: Jogging Trail at Tsung Shan are negligible to slightly adverse and slightly adverse respectively.
+Besides, the Proposed Development will affect the visual openness and obstruct the skyline for VP5: Amenity Area at Shan Lai Court.
+The visual change for this VSR will be slightly to moderately adverse.
+VP4: Amenity Area at Queen Hill Estate and VP7: Footbridge (to the East of the Site) along Castle Peak Road Lung Yeuk Tau is located in short distance and the VSRs is in transient nature, the visual impact to these VSRs is moderately adverse. - This VIA therefore concludes that resultant overall visual impact of the proposed development at the Site would be "negligible to slightly adverse" to "moderately adverse" in terms of visual impact.
 The proposed development will in overall terms have some negative visual effects to most of the identified key public view points.